hongdazeng/FunGui/README.md

 # FunGui
 A fun GUI program built using JavaFX.
-This program will have more functions eventurally.
+This program will have more functions eventually.

 Right now it contains a:

 -number generator

--insprational quote reader
+-inspirational quote reader